 7.3.3.2 Treatment of Erosion Control Structures Subject to Categorical Restriction.
 Erosion control structures located within the boundaries of the ACEC below mean high water may be subject to the existing Categorical Restriction on new Chapter 91 licenses issued by MassDEP (310 CMR 9.32 (1)(e).)
-In such cases, state waterways regulations also allow for granting a license for purposes of shoreline stabilization, provided that reasonable measures are taken to avoid. minimize, and mitigate any encroachment in a waterway (310 CMR 9.3.2 (2).)
+In such cases, state waterways regulations also allow for granting a license for purposes of shoreline stabilization, provided that reasonable measures are taken to avoid, minimize, and mitigate any encroachment in a waterway (310 CMR 9.3.2 (2).)
 Until such time as Performance Standards and Design Criteria for Erosion Control Structures as outlined in 7.3.3.1 above are adopted by the Alliance towns and the state, it is recommended that DEP apply regulatory discretion provided for in 310 CMR 9.3.2 (2) in its review of applications for Chapter 91 licenses for erosion control structures in the ACEC, and that in its review DEP give due consideration to the issues enumerated in 7.3.3.1 above and 7.3.3.3 below.
 Once guidelines and performance standards are completed in accordance with 7.3.3.1, adopted into regulation by the respective towns and approved by the state, they will replace the Categorical Restriction and provide guidance to DEP in issuing Chapter 91 licenses for such structures.
-Conservation Commissions are encouraged to adopt and apply the same performance standards and design criteria for erosion control structures that do not require a Chapter 91 license.
+Conservation Commissions are encouraged to adopt and apply these same performance standards and design criteria for erosion control structures that do not require a Chapter 91 license.

 7.3.3.3 Encourage Alternatives to Hard Structures.
 Local and state permitting agencies should be urged to ensure that alternative measures to hard structures are utilized wherever possible to mitigate the effects of coastal bank loss.
-Areas of special concern include the southern shore of "Big" Pleasant Bay.
+Areas of special concern include many portions of the shoreline of "Big" Pleasant Bay.
 These areas, which include public beaches and other access points, are experiencing a transition from sandy to stony beaches and loss of vegetation due to erosion and lack of sediment input.
-Use of hard structures in these areas could further decrease the sediment supply.
-It is important to note that some techniques that are considered soft applications are becoming increasingly fortified in their application.
-One such example is the practice of wrapping fiber roles in wire and anchoring them.
-Fortified "soft" applications function similarly to traditional hard structures and may generate similar impacts.
+Use of additional hard structures in these areas could further decrease the sediment supply.
 These impacts should be carefully monitored, and mitigation methods outlined above under 7.3.3.1 should be applied as appropriate.

 The selection of erosion control measures should be made with an understanding of all reasonable alternatives including the landward relocation of the structure where possible, and taking into account the entire profile of the resource area.
-For example, fortification or restoration of fringe marsh could provide significant storm damage prevention and minimize the need for extensive fortification.
+For example, enhancement or restoration of fringe marsh could provide significant storm damage prevention and minimize the need for extensive armoring.
 The following is a partial list of alternatives to hard structures that should be considered:

-- Bank restoration: - Marsh restoration; - Relocation of buildings away from the eroding edge; - Designing the structure appropriate to the rate and cause of erosion; - Re-contouring of existing bank elevations; - Vegetative plantings such as dune grass and other types of compatible vegetation; - Proactive and maintenance beach nourishment; - Soft structures such as fiber rolls.
+- Bank restoration; - Marsh restoration; - Relocation of buildings away from the eroding edge; - Designing the structure appropriate to the rate and cause of erosion; - · Re-contouring of existing bank elevations; - Vegetative plantings such as dune grass and other types of compatible vegetation; - Proactive and maintenance beach nourishment; - Soft structures such as fiber rolls.